Which revisions strategies are best for uni exams?

 – Provide worksheets to check progress and understanding

 University examinations are a stressful experience for most students.
 Exams tend to come all at once, and there are often multiple exams to study for at the same time.
 While everyone knows they must revise, revising in the most effective ways isn’t always obvious to undergraduates.
-This short course about exam revision is therefore intended to outline to students the six most helpful revision strategies (Lesson 1) and twelve most useful tips for exam success (Lesson 2).
+This short reader about exam revision is therefore intended to outline to students the six most helpful revision strategies (Chapter 1) and twelve most useful tips for exam success (Chapter 2).

 Strategy 1: Create a learning environment

 One of the most important aspects of an effective revision schedule is to make sure that the environment you are revising in is conducive to learning, memorisation and progress.
 This can be tricky for students who are living in a noisy dormitory or who are generally unable to find a peaceful and comfortable place to prepare for examinations.

 In truth, the right learning environment is very much dependent on the preferences of the student.
 Some people prefer to be alone, while others prefer a crowded coffee shop.
 Common advice, however, is to choose a productive time of day, to find a comfortable space, to turn your phone off (and any other distractions such as wi-fi) and to consider varying your study environment.
 While some people cannot revise with music, those that can generally find that instrumental music without lyrics works best.